Illinois Fertility Insurance Coverage

 Coverage Details

 Illinois is a mandate-to-cover state for many fully insured group plans.
-215 ILCS 5/356m requires group accident and health policies providing pregnancy-related benefits and covering more than 25 employees to include infertility diagnosis and treatment coverage, including IVF and related ART procedures, with carve-outs for smaller employers, religious employers, and self-insured ERISA plans.
+215 ILCS 5/356m requires group accident and health policies providing pregnancy-related benefits to include infertility diagnosis and treatment coverage, including IVF and related ART procedures, with carve-outs for religious employers and self-insured ERISA plans.
+The prior 25-employee threshold is removed for plans issued or renewed on or after January 1, 2026, and the amended section adds surgical sperm extraction and PGT-A and caps coverage at 4 completed oocyte retrievals lifetime (6 after a live birth).
 The same section also requires medically necessary standard fertility preservation services for iatrogenic infertility.
 Medicaid coverage is narrower and should not be read as equivalent to the private-market IVF mandate.

 Self-Funded Employer Plans (ERISA)